UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 We will not access or change your resources without your consent, except in the following
 circumstances:

-- You contact us with a support issue and the resource is relevant to your request.
+- We require access to your resource to resolve a technical issue.
 - We have reason to believe your resource is relevant to investigating an on-going security incident.
 - In automated services, such as transfers between storage systems for service maintenance.